Discover Portugal

 Discover the essential landmarks, streets, and sites that shape our remarkable historical center, a UNESCO World Heritage site.
 As Porto Wine stands as an emblem of the city, we'll conclude the tour with a guided visit to a renowned wine cellar.
 Immerse yourself in wine culture, uncover the wine-making process, delve into the cellar's history, and indulge in a delightful wine tasting with a magnificent view!

-Conclude your evening in a traditional restaurant, savoring a delightful dinner accompanied by the captivating sounds of Fado music, an essential part of our national culture.
+Conclude, your evening in a traditional restaurant, savoring a delightful dinner accompanied by the captivating sounds of Fado music, an essential part of our national culture.
 Enjoy a live Fado performance during dinner, allowing the essence and beauty of this Portuguese musical tradition, accompanied by the soulful notes of the Portuguese guitar, to enchant you.

 Overnight in Lisbon

 You've delved into Portugal's rich history, relished the enduring tastes of the Mediterranean that will linger in your memories, and forged lasting connections with newfound friends.
-You will be transferred to Lisbon airport as you bid a heartfelt goodbye as you get ready to embark on your homeward journey.

 Accommodation